10 Tenant Safety Measures for Property Managers

 The Top 10 Tenant Safety Measures

-According to the National Crime Prevention Council, criminals scope out apartments that seem easy to access.
-That means they’ll target rental units with flimsy door and window locks that are relatively easy to jimmy.
+According to the National Crime Prevention CouncilA, apartments are more likely to be targeted for break-ins if they seem easily accessible.
+That means rental units with weak door and window locks that can be easily jimmied are at risk.

 To avoid this, outfit all windows with locks as well as access doors with: